 Between Tragedy and Horror

-pioneering event encompassing webinars, workshops, forums, art exhibition and three live performances
+pioneering event of webinars, workshops, forums, art exhibition and three live performances

 Held by the Michael Cacoyannis Foundation from September 12th to September 26th, 2024

-This year, the MCF is implementing the act titled “Ancient Drama: Interdisciplinary and Cross-Art Approaches”, co-funded by the European Union and the European Regional Development Fund, through the Regional Program “Attika”, within the frame of the Partnership Agreement 2021-2027.
+This year, the MCF is implementing a program titled “Ancient Drama: Interdisciplinary and Cross Art Approaches,” co-funded by the European Union and the European Regional Development Fund, through the Regional Program “Attika,” in accordance with the Partnership Agreement 2021-2027.

 Live performance and comic art exhibition